Discourse with Mutual Respect, Dignity and Integrity ~ Humanizing Norms When Discussing Diversity

 I accept the responsibility to be self-challenging and discerning in the pursuit of evidence-based, research-based, science-based knowledge and data without disregarding common sense and wisdom.

 I willingly lean into discomfort when addressing ideas that do not coincide with my current way of thinking and feeling.
 I try to reflect on the reasons for the discomfort.

 I accept conflict and resolution as a necessary catalyst for learning, change and expanding my range of responses.

-I am constantly reflecting and deconstructing my perceptions, assumptions, biases, prejudices, predispositions, fears, social -isms and phobias – identifying their history, how they were learned, their power to oppress and identify their sources.
+I am constantly reflecting and deconstructing my perceptions, assumptions, biases, prejudices, predispositions, fears, social -isms and phobias – identifying their history, how they were learned, and their power to oppress.

 I believe that change is an inevitable and a constant reality.
-I have a choice to either try to influence positive pro-active change working and collaborating with others for the greater good.
+I have a choice to try to influence positive, pro-active change working and collaborating with others for the greater good.